fskroes/quarkus_covid19_coefficient/README.md

 ## Endpoints
 Replace the inside of {} with your preference.
 ```
-GET /coefficient?country={France}       --> returns the calculated coefficient for a given country
+GET /coefficient/all                      --> returns the calculated coefficient for all countries
 GET /coefficient?continent={Europe}       --> returns the calculated coefficient for a given continent
 ```

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+Note this application gives an estimate on a calculated coefficient between the people that died from Covid-19 and got vaccinated.
+But given the data source is getting more and more outdated, the ratio of it is as well.
+The people that died and got vaccinated is not available.

 ## Running the application in dev mode